-If the place in which you live experiences hot Summer months or maybe you have hot weather all the time, you’ll need to know about extra steps necessary for summer Pomeranian care.
-Tips on how to keep your Pomeranian cool during the summer months.
+If the place in which you live experiences hot summer months or maybe you have hot weather all the time, you’ll need to know about extra steps necessary for caring for your Pomeranian in heat.
+Tips on how to keep your Pomeranian cool during the summer months; summer Pomeranian care.

 See how much sun comes through the windows.
 When it’s Summer, the sun is hotter and lasts twice as long as in Winter, as well as being on a different angle.
 There can be days when the relentless sub shines straight into your dog’s space.
 If you’re out all day and during the weekend you’re more focused on your family, you may not be aware of this.

 Spend some time on a particularly hot day to check whether his space does get bombarded with heat that can make him very uncomfortable.
 It may be necessary to close curtains or blinds or move his space to a different area.